sonic-net/SONiC/doc/mgmt/Management Framework.md

 3. Translib acquires the write lock (mutex lock) to avoid another write happening from the same process at the same time.
 4. Translib infra gets the App module corresponding to the incoming uri.
 5. Translib infra calls the initialize function of the App module with the YGOT structures, path and payload.
-6. App module calls Transformer to translate the request from cached YGOT structure into redis ABNF format.
+6. App module calls Transformer to translate the request from cached YGOT structure into Redis ABNF format.
 It also gets all the keys that will be affected as part of this request.
 7. App modules returns the list of keys that it wants to keep a watch on along with the status.
 8. Translib infra invokes the start transaction request exposed by the DB access layer.
 9. Status being returned from DB access layer.